The dark days of debt collection are over; an abundance of opportunities lie ahead by using digital automation for debt collection practices

 Debt collection practices have evolved tremendously in the last few decades with the advent of technological aids.
 These help collection agencies and individual creditors manage debt recovery with better efficiency.
 Earlier, debt collection was a through-and-through call-and-respond industry.
 However, this mode of operation brought in a horde of errors and miscalculations, often ending in legal battles with dire implications for both the debtors and collectors.
 While debt defaults still lead to complicated outcomes, often accompanied by large penalties, there is a way out of such issues through automation for debt collection.

-While talking about using tech-fuelled automation for debt collection, it helps boost two significant areas within the debt collection industry.
+Talking about tech-fuelled automation for debt collection, AI helps boost two significant areas within the debt collection industry.
 The first one involves taking the profitability of a company to a new strength by freeing up human resources.
 The second involves deploying algorithm-powered decisions that offer a particular kind of settlement to a debtor depending on various factors.

 The rise of a Digital Workforce for better debt collection customer support